flowroute/ebb-lint/README.rst

 L208
   `Pokémon exception handling <http://c2.com/cgi/wiki?PokemonExceptionHandling>`_ is always a mistake.
-  If one really intends to catch and ignore exceptions, explicitly name *which* exception types one wishes to silence.
+  If the intent is *really* to catch and ignore exceptions, explicitly name *which* exception types to silence.

 L209
   ``return``,